 If they DO like you on a level where they themselves are ready to admit to their own feelings, they will show it.
 For example, an avoidant who likes you might…

-I talk about a few more signs here:
+I talk about a few more signs here, in this youtube video:

 If they do show some affection (say, they sometimes suggest dates or they show you some physical affection), but at the same time they back off, the truth is that there is a contradiction in their feelings.
 They’re in conflict over it.